OVECJOE/AirBnB_clone/README.md

 - `cd AirBnB_clone`,
 - Create a branch to isolate changes and prevent possible complications...
 This can be done using `git branch <your choice name>`,
 - checkout into the branch created above using the command `git checkout <your choice name>`,
 - You are free to change the world now :smile:.
-Goodluck!
+Good Luck!